usyd-blockchain/vandal/README.md

 # Vandal

 Vandal is a static program analysis framework for Ethereum smart contract bytecode.
-It decompiles EVM bytecode or disassembly to an equivalent intermediate representation that encodes contract's control flow graph.
-This representation removes all stack operations and thereby exposes data dependencies which are otherwise obscured.
-This information is then fed, with a Datalog specification, into an analysis engine for the extraction of program properties.
+It decompiles an EVM bytecode program to an equivalent intermediate representation that encodes the program's control flow graph.
+This representation removes all stack operations, thereby exposing data dependencies that are otherwise obscured.
+This information is then fed, with a Datalog specification, into the [Souffle](http://souffle-lang.org) analysis engine for the extraction of program properties.

 A more comprehensive description of the Vandal Framework is [available on the Wiki](https://github.com/usyd-blockchain/vandal/wiki), along with a [getting started guide](https://github.com/usyd-blockchain/vandal/wiki/Getting-Started-with-Vandal).